Fire Safety Tips for the Holidays

 Refrain from drinking, smoking or taking sleep-inducing medications when cooking.

-Although it may be tempting during the winter months, NEVRER use your oven or stove to heat your home.
+Although it may be tempting during the winter months, NEVER use your oven or stove to heat your home.

 For more information on fire safety during the holidays, check out the following websites and PDFs from the NFPA, U.S. Fire Administration, and ESFI: